ernestoherrerab/py_nw_automation/ReadMe.md

 ### SDWAN Ops Prisma Access Tunnels Provisioning

+This is no longer presented in the frontend due to unresolved issues with the reverse proxy timing out.

+1. Activate the virtual environment: source automation/.venv/bin/activate

+2. Navigate to the root directory of the repository: cd  automation/.venv/py_nw_automation/

+3. Execute the main program: python network_automation/prisma_onboarding/provision_tunnel.py

-1. Enter the vManage credentials
+4. Enter vManage credentials.

-2. Enter input data: Site code, Region and Location as specified in the provided link.
+5. Enter input data: Site code, Region and Location **EXACTLY** as specified in the Prisma Access GUI -> Remote Networks -> Bandwdith Management.

 ### Panorama Ops